vocalpy/vocalpy/docs/getting_started/quickstart.md

 +++

-There are five attributes we care about here.
+There are three attributes we care about here.

-1. `data`: this is the spectrogram itself -- as with the other data types,like `vocalpy.Sound`, the attribute name `data` indiciates this main data we care about
+1. `data`: this is the spectrogram itself -- as with the other data types,like `vocalpy.Sound`, the attribute name `data` indicates this main data we care about

 ```{code-cell} ipython3
 print(a_spect.data)